tj/n/README.md

 To alter where `n` operates, simply `export N_PREFIX`.

-`n` does not work on Windows at the moment.
-Pull Requests are appreciated.

 If you are searching for the latest version of `n` below 2.x.x, check out the branch `1.x.x`.

 ## License